 All students, domestic and international, pay the same general fees all year around.
-Most of these are assessed on a per-term basis and include UPASS (Transit Pass), Campus Recreation and Athletics and a Student Services Fee.
-Other fees are assessed yearly, based on the student’s registration anniversary term.
-To find the General Fees that apply to you, locate the term (i.e. Spring, Summer, Fall, or Winter) and the month in which you will be starting your program in the General Fees Schedule.
+Most fees are due on a per-term basis and include UPASS (Transit Pass), Campus Recreation and Athletics and a Student Services fee.
+Other fees are due yearly, based on the student’s registration anniversary.

 Admissions Confirmation Deposit

 The University of Calgary requires a $500, one time only, admissions confirmation deposit effective for all new course-based students starting in Fall 2016 and onward.